 Kevin Durant operating as one of the best basketball players of this generation has made him one of the wealthiest athletes in all of sports.
+It also helps that he is one of the more sought after athletes in all of sponsorship deals.
 In this specific post we’re going to be talking about Kevin Durant’s net worth in 2021.

 Kevin Durant’s net worth in 2021 (estimate): $170 million